 The User must not use Bright software products to develop its own software.
 Specifically, the User must not use or copy all or any part of Bright software products 'graphical user interface', 'operating logic' or 'database structure' for it to be used as part of, or to develop, any software or other product or technology.

 The User must not make any use of the Services which damages or is likely to damage the Provider's business or reputation, the availability or integrity of Bright software products, or which causes or threatens to cause the Provider to incur any legal, tax or regulatory liability.

 The Provider aims to provide the User with 24-hour support 7 days a week through the self-help tools (although there may be times where the Provider is unable to do so for reasons outside its control).
-The Provider will also provide support by [email] or [telephone] during working hours Monday to Friday between the hours of 08:30 and 17:30 Sydney Time.
+The Provider will also provide support by [email] and [telephone] during working hours Monday to Friday between the hours of 08:30 and 17:00 Sydney Time.
 In the event that the Provider is required to access the User's system to provide such support the User duly authorises such access.